Dubina (Ostrava)

-Dubina is a part of the Ostrava-Jih city borough in Ostrava, Czech Republic.
+Dubina is a municipal part of the city district of Ostrava-Jih in the city Ostrava in the Czech Republic.
+It has 12,589 inhabitants.

+History

 It was established on 1 January 1984 as a new part of Ostrava, and was built during the 1980s and 1990s.
 On 24 November 1990, Dubina merged with Hrabůvka, Zábřeh, Výškovice and Bělský Les to form one of the 23 self-governing boroughs of Ostrava.